 History of Sicily

-When Frederick II died in 1250, his successor Manfred was defeated and killed by the ruthless Charles of Anjou, whose allies the French occupied the island and established their hegemony which led to the popular uprising called the Sicilian Vespers.
+When Frederick II died in 1250, his successor Manfredi was defeated and killed by the ruthless Charles of Anjou, whose French allies occupied the island and established their hegemony which led to the popular uprising called the Sicilian Vespers.
 Finally, in 1302, the French gave way to the Aragonese.
-The aristocracy that settled during this reign has left magnificent palaces scattered throughout Sicily, as Sclafani Palace and Palazzo Chiaramonte in Palermo.
+The aristocracy that settled during this reign has left magnificent palaces scattered throughout Sicily, such as Palazzo Sclafani and Palazzo Chiaramonte in Palermo.